glennfawcett/cockroachdb_troubleshooting/issues/hotrange/hot_singlerange_troubleshooting.md

 ## Treatment
 A small single range table can become hot for many reasons.
-If other microservices are **pooling** data in the table or this serves as a **queue** table, then it can be a resource bottleneck.
-To resolve, we would like to split the data across multiple ranges.
+Microservices **pooling** data, **dashboards**, **queue** tables are some of the most common observed bottle-necks.
+To resolve, we would like to split data access across multiple ranges.

 ### Option #1 -- Adjust Auto Splitting

 To disperse data access, we need to read from multiple replicas and/or split the ranges.
-CockroachDB can dynamically split ranges by configuring the threshold for splits.
+CockroachDB can dynamically split ranges by configuring the split threshold.

 **Adjust Auto Splitting:**